 No, the Letter of Intent has been replaced with an Offer Letter.
 It is essential that the applicant and the presenter share Jazz Road program goals and instructions so that there is a joint understanding of how to provide an Offer Letter.
 Here are instruction taken from the Guidelines:

-Each tour venue listed in the application must demonstrate its commitment to the engagement by providing a signed Offer Letter.
+Each tour venue listed in the application must demonstrate its commitment to the engagement by providing an Offer Letter (signed by the presenter) between the presenter and the artist.
 This Letter may or may not be considered legally binding and/or contingent upon receiving funding from Jazz Road based on the negotiations between the two parties.
 The Jazz Road team does not make or require this determination.
 The letter must include:

-- All engagement details including date, time, location, and presenter’s contact information.
+- All engagement details including date, time, location, and promoter’s contact information.

-- All engagement terms related to payment to the artist, i.e., artist fee/hotel/travel/food (separate or inclusive).
-Please detail any advance amount, values of door percentages, travel buy-outs, in-kind contributions, etc.
+- All engagement terms related to payment to the artist, i.e., artist fee/hotel/travel (separate or inclusive).
+Please detail advance amount, values of door percentages, travel buy-outs, in-kind contributions, etc.

 It is crucial that the above items are given a financial value in the letter so that a total dollar offer can be applied toward a grant amount calculation.
 Therefore, when terms include “…x or y, whichever is greater”, an estimated financial value must be established.